Challenge

 • Capacity building will help agencies to develop evaluation skills and knowledge to make data-informed quality improvements to their services.

-• The evaluation roundtables will strengthen relationships among 11 agencies across the city of Chicago to facilitate peer sharing about how agencies can best serve those in need and overcome current challenges together.
+• Trainings and evaluation roundtables will strengthen relationships among agencies across the city of Chicago to facilitate capacity building and peer sharing around how agencies can best serve those in need and overcome current challenges together.

 Learn More